SkyCyberCode/Java-Web-Development/README.md

 # Java Web Development

-This repository is dedicated to **mastering Java** — from the fundamentals to advanced frameworks and real-world integrations.
+This repository is dedicated to **mastering Java Web Development** — from the fundamentals to advanced frameworks and real-world integrations.
 I’m building a **solid foundation** in **Java SE**, **Web**, **Spring**, **Security**, and **AI integrations**,
 with a strong focus on writing **clean**, **secure**, and **scalable** software.